eslam281/es28/README.md

 ```

 ## 📌 Notes
-This project is for educational purposes only (not production).
+This project is for educational purposes, but designed to be close to production-level with background services, notifications, and offline-first support.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.